 In this article, we will use the data and findings from this research to answer two questions

 (1) When will the Coronavirus outbreak peak in 50 states?

 (2) How long will it last (when will it end)?

 Peak: maximum hospital resource utilization and deaths associated with COVID-19.

-Epidemic: refers to an increase in the number of cases of a disease (in this case COVID-19) above what is normally expected in that population in that area.
+Epidemic: an increase in the number of cases of a disease (in this case COVID-19) above what is normally expected in that population in that area.